 Setting

 This study was conducted in a 3rd-year BSW course at a federally funded higher education institution in the UAE.
 The institution has college locations throughout the UAE and provides a variety of applied and vocational bachelor degrees and diplomas, and some master's degrees (Kamal, 2018).
-A college education is free for Emirati nationals attending federal institutionsonly Emirati nationals can attend these institutions, and all use an EMI approach (Siemund et al., 2020).
+A college education is free for Emirati nationals attending federal institutions; only Emirati nationals can attend these institutions, and all use an EMI approach (Siemund et al., 2020).

 The BSW program began in 2010 in a women’s college, grew quickly, and expanded to a second women’s college within the same higher education system.
-The program had a combined enrolment of approximately 150 students at the time of the study.
+The program had a combined enrollment of approximately 150 students at the time of the study.
 Students enrolled in the social work program were all female, all Emirati national students, with an age range of 18–30.

 Emirati students graduating from high school are required to take a federal exam, the Emirates Standardized Test (EmSAT), which includes an English test component (Kamal, 2018).
 To gain entry into the college and program, a minimum EmSat score of 850 was required.
 Thus, students entering the social work program had obtained needed proficiency scores on the EmSAT, or accepted equivalencies on the English qualifying exam: International English Language Testing System (IELTS).

-Teaching faculty in the social work program were all expatriates, educated in Western universities, and trained in Western teaching approaches such as student-centered techniques.
+Teaching faculty in the social work program were all expatriates, educated in Western universities, and trained in Western teaching approaches, such as student-centered techniques.

 Participants

 The sample for this study was a purposive sample or nonprobability sample in which participants were selected due to accessibility (see Creswell & Poth, 2018).
-Participants included five student volunteers who were enrolled in the BSW social work program and would be part of a future BSW Semester 5 course.
+Participants included five student volunteers who were enrolled in the BSW social work program and who would be part of a future BSW Semester 5 course.
 Additional recruitment considerations included asking students of different ages and enrolment statuses to participate in order to gain possible alternative perspectives of obstacles to learning.
 Participants were recruited in person and confirmed through a follow-up email.
 Written permission was obtained before the interviews, and none of the participants dropped from the study.
 All interviews were conducted orally and used both an audio file and written documentation to capture the data.
 Names were changed to protect participant confidentiality.

 Table 1.1.
 Student Participants